JonesTPG/LUT-dataviz-app/misc/docs/INSTALLATION.md

 ### docker-compose

 The only thing that needs to be configured to docker-compose.yml file is the database-related information.
-If you plan to run this setup in a public server, it is stronly recommended to change the default values provided in the files.
+If you plan to run this setup in a public server, it is strongly recommended to change the default values provided in the files.
 Refer to the docker-compose.yml file below:

 [Example docker-compose.yml](./files/docker-compose.yml)